metabrainz/troi-recommendation-playground/README.md

 # Introduction

 This project is aim to create a sandbox for developers to develop and experiment with music recommendation engines.
-To accomplish this goal, the MetaBrainz Foundation has created and hosted a number of data-sets that can be accessed as part of this project.
+To accomplish this goal, the MetaBrainz Foundation has created and hosted a number of data-sets that can be accessed as a part of this project.

 You can see some of the data sets that are hosted here:

   http://bono.metabrainz.org:8000

-The AcousticBrainz project hosts the Annoy indexes that allows you to find recordings that have similar characteristics given a in initial recording.
+The AcousticBrainz project hosts the Annoy indexes that allows you to find recordings that have similar characteristics given an initial recording.

 The ListenBrainz project offers a number of data sets:

 1. Collaborative filtered recordings that suggest what recordings a user should listen to based on their previous listening habits.
 2. User statistics that were derived from users recent listening habits.